-Ten Things Your Child Should Know about Reading, Writing, and Math: 1st Grade
+Ten Things Your Child Should Know: 1st Grade

 "Children in first grade will be expected to build upon the skills learned in kindergarten.
 Mathematics (addition and subtraction) will be taken a step further.
 Your child will also be expected to make more progress toward more independent reading and to display some fundamental signs of good writing skills.

 This is an important time because children are still really learning the basic skills of reading, writing, and mathematics, so now is not the time to “take off the training wheels” so to speak.
 By that I mean that even though your child may feel more comfortable and confident about going to school, he or she still needs your guidance and oversight."

 - My child knows both the long and short sounds for each vowel (i.e., a, e, i, o, u, and sometimes y) and knows how to apply special rules, such as the use of the silent “e.”